 Does Lipstick Nipple mean Bad Latch?

-However, when you have a lipstick nipple and experiencing shooting, stabbing pain while feeding or after feeding, it may indicate that you have a bad latch.
+However, when you have a lipstick nipple and experience shooting, stabbing pain while feeding or after feeding, it may indicate that you have a bad latch.

 How to find out if you have a Good Latch?